dotnet/AspNetCore.Docs/aspnetcore/blazor/lifecycle.md

 To implement a cancelable background work pattern in a component:

 * Use a <xref:System.Threading.CancellationTokenSource> and <xref:System.Threading.CancellationToken>.
-* On [disposal of the component](#component-disposal-with-idisposable) and at any point cancellation is desired, call [CancellationTokenSource.Cancel](xref:System.Threading.CancellationTokenSource.Cancel%2A) to signal that the background work should be cancelled.
+* On [disposal of the component](#component-disposal-with-idisposable) and at any point cancellation is desired by manually cancelling the token, call [CancellationTokenSource.Cancel](xref:System.Threading.CancellationTokenSource.Cancel%2A) to signal that the background work should be cancelled.
-* After the asynchronous call returns, call `_cts.Token.ThrowIfCancellationRequested();`.
+* After the asynchronous call returns, call <xref:System.Threading.CancellationToken.ThrowIfCancellationRequested%2A> on the token.

 In the following example: